 Similar to the above, you want to protect your organization from any type of possible fraud.
 An easy way to do that is to assign different financial tasks to different people.
 Why do this?

-To protect the integrity of your accounting data and help keep your employees ethically honest.
+It’s to protect the integrity of your accounting data and help keep your employees ethically honest.
 If you have an employee regularly completing another employee’s task and you notice discrepancies, then you can begin to troubleshoot the issue and get to the root of the problem.

 3. Use Accounting Software Designed for Nonprofits